Atqarana/Atqarana/README.md

 - 📬 Reach me at **atqarana@gmail.com**

-- 🎯 Fun fact: I love solving problems and learning new tools
+- 🎯 Fun fact: I'm a **curious soul** who enjoys solving problems and experimenting with new tools

 ### :hammer_and_wrench: Languages and Tools :